In Scientific Dialogue With…WIRF Podcast

 The podcast will also highlight the contributions of those working in allied health, femtech, and clinical audits, offering a holistic view of the multidisciplinary efforts shaping the future of healthcare in WA and beyond.

-Welcome to the In Scientific Dialogue With…Women and Infants Research Foundation Podcast series that celebrates the pioneers shaping the future of women’s, maternal, and newborn health.
+Welcome to the In Scientific Dialogue With…Pioneers in Women’s and Maternal Health Podcast series that celebrates the pioneers shaping the future of women’s, maternal, and newborn health.

-This series shines a spotlight on the incredible individuals driving innovation in healthcare including medical researchers, clinicians, nurses, midwives, and professionals in allied health.
+This series shines a spotlight on the incredible individuals driving innovation in healthcare, medical researchers, clinicians, nurses, midwives, and professionals in allied health.
+Each episode features guests who are transforming the landscape of maternal care, with a focus on groundbreaking research and clinical practices having a direct impact on the lives of women and babies in WA.

-From preterm birth prevention to maternal mental health, gynaecology, and more, we’ll explore the diverse and inspiring work of those at the forefront of these vital fields.
+From preterm birth prevention to maternal mental health, neonatology, gynaecology, and more, we’ll explore the diverse and inspiring work of those at the forefront of these vital fields.
+These champions are not just advancing science but are truly changing the way we care for mothers and newborns.

 So, sit back and join us….